M64GitHub/zigreSID/README.md

 ## 🎧 License

-This project uses the **ReSID** library and follows its licensing terms.
+This project uses the **reSID** library and follows its licensing terms.
 The Zig and C bindings code is provided under the **MIT License**.

 ---